The Man Who Broke the Bank at Monte Carlo (film): Plot

-By chance, he takes a fare to a nightclub where Helen is performing.
+Paul takes a fare to a nightclub where Helen is performing.
 He dons his black tie and tails and goes inside.
 He dances one dance with Helen and pretends to still be fairly well off, before driving away.
 Helen chases after him in another taxi, finally catching up with him at the Cafe Russe.
 When she discovers he is the driver, not a passenger, she is ecstatic.
 Now that he is poor, she can tell him that she loves him.
 They embrace.
-Then he takes her inside the closed Cafe Russe, where he and the staff, Russian nobility like him, are privately celebrating the late Czar Nicholas II's birthday in a grand manner.
+He takes her inside the closed Cafe Russe, where he and the staff, Russian nobility like him, are privately celebrating the late Czar Nicholas II's birthday.

 Reception

 Andre Sennwald, critic for The New York Times, was unimpressed, writing, "Commonplace in its plot workings and meager in gayety, the film misuses a promising comic idea."
 While he appreciated the performances of Colman, Clive and Bruce, he found that "Miss Bennett, to put it politely, is pretty badly miscast, her wooden charm and vocal monotony having almost nothing to do with the lady of mystery that she is pretending to be."

 Writing for The Spectator in 1936, Graham Greene gave the film a tepid review, describing it as "a mildly agreeable comedy", and characterizing Ronald Colman as "an excellent director's dummy" and "an almost perfect actor for the fictional screen".
 Green's criticism of the film came mainly from the plotline involving the White Russians.
 According to Green, "I can never appreciate the pathos of princes who have become taxi-drivers and drink coffee essence instead of champagne; unlike other taxi-drivers they have had their champagne".